 In August 2013, the Final Remedial Investigation/Feasibility Study was accepted by Ecology.
 Then in December 2013, a Draft Cleanup Action Plan (DCAP) was submitted to Ecology.
 Ecology provided their comments in the form of the Ecology Draft DCAP to the MTA Group in February 2018.
-The MTA Group is currently reviewing this document and will provide feedback to Ecology in late 2018.
+The MTA Group and Ecology are currently working together to finalize the DCAP in mid-2019.